Manual Therapy Strategies for the Adult Neurological Population: Upper Quadrant

 Learning Objectives

-2. Describe ‘normal’ alignment of the upper quadrant.
+2. Describe ‘normal’ alignment of the lower quadrant.

 3. Recognize common neurological mal-alignments.